 - Does not mind that the writer often gets the credit for a collaborative effort.
 Is able to take a parent’s pride in a successful, beautiful, groundbreaking piece.

-Slate science editor Laura Helmuth:
+Slate science and health editor Laura Helmuth:

 My editing muse is Charlie Watts, the drummer for the Rolling Stones.
 For 50 years, he’s been the least famous or recognizable member of the band.
 In videos, you glimpse him only briefly as the camera pans across the stage to focus on Mick Jagger as he struts or Keith Richards as he snarls.
 Charlie sits behind his drums with a slight smile, nodding his head as he watches the real rock stars entertain the crowd.
 Charlie doesn’t wear spandex or eyeliner or weave beads into his hair, which is gray.
 He never had a drug problem or stole his bandmates’ girlfriends.
 He is easily the most boring musician of his generation—steady, calm, and resolutely not in the spotlight.